RayHightower/RayHightower.com/_posts/2022-05-23-showbiz-advertising-real-estate.markdown

 >Did I get rich quick in real estate?
 No, I did not.
 But I am now in the position to make my own decisions about how I spend my time, whether it’s on business, on Broadway, or watching my daughter graduate from kindergarten.<br/><br/>~Matt Picheny

 _Backstage Guide to Real Estate_ tells the apartment investing story of [Matt Picheny](https://www.linkedin.com/in/picheny/), an entrepreneur with an eclectic background.
 His resume includes time spent as an actor, digital marketing expert, and advertising exec.
 Today he runs [Picheny, LLC](https://picheny.com/), a real estate private equity firm based in Florida with holdings around the USA.
-Picheny wrote the book to document his journey and to show other how they might follow his path.
+Picheny wrote the book to document his journey and to show others how they might follow his path.

 <!--more-->